nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert">
 **Caution:**
-If your changes to the data file makes its format invalid, EZSTATE will **discard all data** and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, EZSTATES will **discard all data** and start with an empty data file at the next run.
 Hence, it is recommended to **take a backup of the file before editing it**.<br>
 <br>
-Furthermore, certain edits can cause EZSTATE to **behave in unexpected ways** (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause EZSTATES to **behave in unexpected ways** (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 --------------------------------------------------------------------------------------------------------------------